qorzj/ifsugar/README.md

 #### Example
 ```
 from ifsugar import _if, _try, _times
-# or you can: from ifsugar.ifsugar import *
+# or you can: from ifsugar import *

 if __name__ == "__main__":
         if "test _if":